 Democratising Forecasting

 The project is initiated by Dr. Bahman Rostami-Tabar and sponsored by the International Institute of Forecasters.
-The project requires coordination and traveling and has been paused due to travel restriction caused by Covid19 pandemic.

 Online courses